speedcontrol/nodecg-speedcontrol/README.md

 ## Contribution/Development

-The `master` branch will always be the most recent stable release, while all development work is done in the `dev` branch; if you want to use experimental unfinished features or contribute, use that branch.
+The `master` branch will always be the most recent stable release, while all development work is done in the `dev` branch; if you want to use experimental unfinished features or contribute, use that branch, although it may require some manual build commands (`npm install` and `npm run build` should work fine).

 If you need to report an issue, you can [do that on GitHub](https://github.com/speedcontrol/nodecg-speedcontrol/issues).